EU's Barnier eyes fast progress on banking union

 "There are some sensitive issues," he told fellow ministers.
 "The issue of the bailing-in is something we have to discuss in detail."

-"We should try to minimize potential collateral effects that this could have at times of uncertainty and turmoil in the markets."
+"We should try to minimise potential collateral effects that this could have at times of uncertainty and turmoil in the markets."

-Spain is grappling with a banking crisis after the collapse of its property market and is expected to finalize a package of emergency financial aid from the euro zone later this month.
+Spain is grappling with a banking crisis after the collapse of its property market and is expected to finalise a package of emergency financial aid from the euro zone later this month.

 If agreed by member countries, the law on winding up stricken banks could come into effect as early as 2014, introducing what some officials describe as an insolvency regime for banks in the European Union.

 "We need to do our utmost to avoid the use of public funds," said Barnier.
-"Disorganized bankruptcies have cost so much money for taxpayers."
+"Disorganised bankruptcies have cost so much money for taxpayers."

 The regime would also instruct countries to prepare for the collapse of a bank, by collecting the equivalent of 1 percent of bank deposits from an annual levy on banks.